In April 2019 we began a programme of work to monitor and support the improvement of aid transparency across the UK Government.

 - Department for Education

-Two cross government funds, the Prosperity Fund and the Conflict, Stability and Security Fund will also be considered as part of the review.
+Two cross government funds, the Prosperity Fund and the Conflict, Stability and Security Fund are also being considered as part of the review.

 Our methodology promotes ongoing engagement with agencies to identify areas for improvement and maximise progress towards greater transparency.